 Exploring the Abstract Mind

-Thank you for stepping into my creative space.
-Here, you’ll find a collection of collage, assemblage, and immersive storytelling—a fusion of memory, nature, and urban landscapes, layered together to create abstract realities that blur the lines between the past and present.
+Here you’ll find a collection of collage, assemblage, and immersive storytelling—a fusion of memory, nature, and urban architecture, layered together to shape abstract realities that blur the boundaries between past and present.

 Each piece is a fragment of a larger narrative, an invitation to explore the tension between what we remember, what we imagine, and what we leave behind.
 Waves, dry flowers, towering cityscapes, and surreal elements serve as symbols—echoes of shifting thoughts, time held still, and the fluid nature of perception.